Autophoresis of a Janus particle near a planar wall: a lubrication limit: Introduction

 In this work, we adopt an asymptotic approach to study the dynamics of a Janus particle near a wall in regimes that are difficult to access numerically.
+For typical Janus particle systems with colloid sizes of 1--5 microns, the regime considered here corresponds to particle--wall separations of a few hundred nanometers or less, a range that is experimentally accessible~\citep{simmchen2016topographical, ketzetzi2020diffusion, ketzetzi2020slip}.
 Of particular relevance are the asymptotic analyses of \citet{yariv2016wall,yariv2017boundary}, who examined the autophoretic motion of an isotropically active particle in the vicinity of a solid wall.
 While \citet{yariv2016wall,yariv2017boundary} analyzed both remote and near-wall configurations for isotropically active particles, we restrict attention here to the near-wall regime for a Janus particle, a setting that has been studied in less detail.
 In this regime, the leading-order particle motion is governed by solute and flow transport within the narrow lubrication gap. \citet{yariv2017boundary} showed that the near-wall behavior of an isotropically active particle coincides with bispherical-coordinate solutions for a Janus particle~\citep{mozaffari2016self} when the lubrication region lies entirely within the active cap.
 Here, we extend this analysis to a Janus geometry with an inert patch of size comparable to the lateral extent of the gap, thereby capturing the combined influence of the active cap and inert face on autophoretic motion near a wall.

 The remaining sections of this paper are organized as follows.
 In Sec.~\ref{Formulation}, we formulate the problem and provide the scalings of the variables and the governing equations.
 In Sec.~\ref{Axi_section}, we analyze an axisymmetric configuration in which the inert face of the particle is oriented parallel to the wall.
 We resolve the solute concentration and flow fields within the narrow gap and obtain explicit expressions for the hydrodynamic force and the phoretic velocity normal to the wall.
 In Sec.~\ref{Tilted_section}, we extend the analysis to situations in which the inert face is slightly tilted, leading to fully three-dimensional solute concentration and flow fields.
 We quantify the effect of the tilt on the phoretic velocity parallel to the wall and on the rotational velocity about the tilt axis.
 We conclude with a discussion of the results in Sec.~\ref{conclusion}.